petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 Confirm that your kernel version matches the [supported operating systems](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-distributions).

 ## 3. Prerequisites
+>[!Note]
+> The disk size must be greater than 64GB to ensure optimal performance and compatibility.
 ### 3.1 Update the package list
 To ensure you have the latest information on the newest versions of packages and their dependencies.
 ```bash